 - Creating Support

 - My Account

-Roy Butler, an African American jazz musician, was born on this date in 1899.
+Roy Butler, a Black jazz musician, was born on this date in 1899.

-He was born in Richmond, IN, the son of George Butler and Amanda Wylie.
-Roy Grant Butler learned how to play the tenor saxophone and began playing music in carnivals, minstrel shows, and small bands during his early years in Columbus, Ohio.
+Roy Grant Butler was born in Richmond, IN, the son of George Butler and Amanda Wylie.
+He learned how to play the tenor saxophone and began playing music in carnivals, minstrel shows, and small bands during his early years in Columbus, Ohio.
 He joined Sammy Stewart's Orchestra and went to Chicago in 1922, playing local clubs.
-It was with this band that he made his first recordings and began clarinet and oboe lessons.
+With this band, he made his first recordings and began clarinet and oboe lessons.
 Among his influences were Barney Bigard and Fletcher Henderson.

-In 1925, he joined Jimmy Wade's band, which was fronted by the famed jazz violinist, Eddie South.
+In 1925, he joined Jimmy Wade's band, founded by jazz violinist Eddie South.
 Butler was with the band when it went to play the Club Alabam in New York.
-In 1928, Butler was invited to join Levi Wine's revue, which was then touring Europe.
+In 1928, Butler was invited to join Levi Wine's revue, which was touring Europe.
 He performed in Berlin, Zurich, and Copenhagen before joining another revue in 1932.
 This revue was led by trombonist Herb Flemming, who reorganized the group, which included Butler, and called them the International Rhythm Aces.
 In 1933, while touring South America with the Aces, Butler made a few recordings on the Brunswick label.
-Eventually, Butler left, in mid 1942, to lead a band in Bombay, rejoining Teddy in 1943.
+Eventually, Butler left, in mid-1942, to lead a band in Bombay.